Andy Murray: Centre Court special & meeting Shaquille O'Neal

 Dani was with me in the locker room and we headed downstairs to the warm-up area and saw the physio, before it was time to get on court.

-The nerves were not too much of a problem - I'd been feeling nervous for a couple of days already - and to get such a great reception from a full Centre Court crowd was pretty special.
+The nerves were not too much of a problem - I'd been already - and to get such a great reception from a full Centre Court crowd was pretty special.
 I managed to enjoy the experience, just as Amelie had suggested, before getting to the chair and switching my focus to the match ahead.

 It was a special day but it was only going to be one I would remember fondly with a win.
 Thankfully I played very well.
 My timing was good from the start and I coped well when he began to play some really good tennis in the second and third sets.